Totes5706/HackTheBox/README.md

 We can try analyzing the the directory structure of the website using the tool ```gobuster```.

-Kali Linux by default comes equiped with an assortment of wordlists to run against.
+Kali Linux by default comes equipped with an assortment of wordlists to run against.
 The first choice will be a common list for directories located at:

 ```
 /usr/share/wordlists/dirb/common.txt